lucj/k0s-family/content/k0sctl/backup-restore/_index.md

 ## Restore the backup

+In order to restore the backup, you first need to create a new cluster.
+The backup cannot be restored in the same cluster.

-Use the following command to restore the previous backup.
+Once you have created a new cluster, use the following command to restore the previous backup.

 {{< callout type="info" >}}
 Use the path towards the tar.gz file provided at the end of the backup step